 Yoga (योग) is a group of physical, mental and spiritual disciplines which originated in Bharat (original name for ancient India).
 Yoga is one of the six Astika (orthodox) schools of Bharat.
 The term “Yoga” in the Western world often denotes a modern form of physical postures (Asana) or as exercise.
 The practice of yoga has been thought and practiced since time immemorial.
 Yoga is mentioned in the RigVeda, India’s (and World’s) oldest scriptures and also referenced in the Upanishads and Bhagavat Gita, Patanjali’s Yoga Sutras, Hatha Yoga Pradipika, among many others.

-This time of lockdown during the COVID-19 epidemic is a golden opportunity for us to reflect on how we live, what we want in life and how we can improve ourselves and our lifestyles now and for the future.
+Yoga is union with the God and harmony with Its Creation.
+Yoga gives us an opportunity to reflect on how we live, what we want in life and how we can improve ourselves and our lifestyles now and for the future.
 It is a chance to adopt a spiritual yogic lifestyle and create a good structure for the day.
 This can be achieved by living our normal daily routines with a focus on:

 - acquiring good physical health to boost the immune system;